MarisaKirisame/DefComBlog/Calculator.md

     String compile() {return "env[" + String.valueOf(idx) + "]";}

 Isnt this just the code for eval(), our definitional interpreter, only you put it in quotation mark?
 Precisely.
-This is called quoting, and again, note how we are using Java's feature to implement Calculator's feature, only this time, we use the Java compiler instead of the Java runtime.
+This is called quoting, where we, instead of executing a code, just store the representation of that code, so we can do stuff with it later.
+Again, note how we are using Java's feature to implement Calculator's feature, only this time, we use the Java compiler instead of the Java runtime.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjEwMjI0NjU3LC0xODI1OTcyNzgwLC0xNT
+eyJoaXN0b3J5IjpbMTU0MDEzNDgyMiw2MTAyMjQ2NTcsLTE4Mj
-MyNzAwNDQ2LDE0ODIzNDQ2MTUsLTEwOTk0MjE1NywxNTQxMzU0
+U5NzI3ODAsLTE1MzI3MDA0NDYsMTQ4MjM0NDYxNSwtMTA5OTQy
-NzQ0LC0yMzg1MTU5MDUsLTE4MTQ0NzUzOTUsNTI3NjgwMTIyLC
+MTU3LDE1NDEzNTQ3NDQsLTIzODUxNTkwNSwtMTgxNDQ3NTM5NS
-0xNzEzMDM3NjQ0LC0xOTUxOTA3MDI5LDE4ODg2NzA0NjEsLTU3
+w1Mjc2ODAxMjIsLTE3MTMwMzc2NDQsLTE5NTE5MDcwMjksMTg4
-NjE0NzU4Myw2NzY0NTM3MzQsLTE4NjYyOTA3NjYsLTQ5ODI1Nj
+ODY3MDQ2MSwtNTc2MTQ3NTgzLDY3NjQ1MzczNCwtMTg2NjI5MD
-U4NSwtMjA3MDc0MjQ3LDU0NDkyMDQxMSwtMTIzMzM2OTQwOSwx
+c2NiwtNDk4MjU2NTg1LC0yMDcwNzQyNDcsNTQ0OTIwNDExLC0x
-ODEzMDkwOTE3XX0=
+MjMzMzY5NDA5XX0=
 -->